j3rrywan9/rust-study/docs/programming_rust.md

 When the owner is freed - *dropped*, in Rust terminology - the owned value is dropped too.
 These rules are meant to make it easy for you to find any given value's lifetime simply by inspecting the code, giving you the control over its lifetime that a systems language should provide.

+A variable owns its value.
+When control leaves the block in which the variable is declared, the variable is dropped, so its value is dropped along with it.

+It follows that the owners and their owned values form *trees*: your owner is your parent, and the values you own are your children.
+And at the ultimate root of each tree is a variable; when that variable goes out of scope, the entire tree goes with it.

+Rust programs don't usually explicitly drop values at all, in the way C and C++ programs would use `free` and `delete`.
 The way to drop a value in Rust is to remove it from the ownership tree somehow: by leaving the scope of a variable, or deleting an element from a vector, or something of that sort.
 At that point, Rust ensures the value is properly dropped, along with everything it owns.